camptocamp/tilecloud-chain/README.md

 ### Available commands

--   `generate_controller` generate the annexe files like capabilities, legend, OpenLayers test page, MapCache configuration, Apache configuration.
+-   `generate_controller` generate the annex files like capabilities, legend, OpenLayers test page, MapCache configuration, Apache configuration.
 -   `generate_tiles` generate the tiles.
 -   `generate_copy` copy the tiles from a cache to an other.